knative/docs/docs/getting-started/function-triggers.md

 ## Create a PingSource

+A PingSource is an Event Source that generates events at a specified interval.
 To create the PingSource, you can also use the `kn` CLI.
 This command will result in a PingSource emitting an event every minute, sending it to the default Broker.